 The gap between shipping code and communicating about it is organizational friction.
 It compounds.
 Users don't know about features you shipped.
 Feedback sits unanswered.
 Roadmaps reflect plans from months ago.

 The Userorbit skill removes the context switch.
 Announcements, roadmap updates, feedback responses, and help articles happen in the same terminal session where the code was written.
-Product communication becomes part of the shipping process.
+It works the same way regardless of which agent you use.